winglang/ocix/ocix/resources/bucket.md

 addObject(key: str, body: str): void
 ```

-Add a file to the bucket that is uploaded when the app is deployed.
+Upload object content to the bucket when the app is deployed.

-TODO: In the future this will support uploading any `Blob` type or
-referencing a file from the local filesystem.
+TODO: In the future, this will support uploading any `Blob` type or referencing a file from the local filesystem.

 ###### Parameters <a id="Bucket.addObject.parameters"></a>